aws-samples/aws-big-data-blog/aws-blog-firehose-lambda-elasticsearch-near-real-time-discovery-platform/README.md

-You can download and unzip the deployment package (packages/s3_twitter_to_es.zip), which already includes elasticsearch and textblob modules, or [create a deployment package yourself], and create a Lambda function using the AWS Universal CLI.
-The function will be triggered once a new file is created on S3.
+You can download and unzip the deployment package (packages/s3_twitter_to_es.zip), which already includes elasticsearch and textblob modules, or [create a deployment package yourself].<br>
 Please replace ``<<PARAMETER>>`` with your values.

 Modify s3_twitter_to_es/config.py by assigning es_host and es_port